choinker/art-finder/README.md

 Personalized page for users favorites, and let them select genres that they like

+Add an intercom thing like Lofty.ai to msg founder

+Add a navbar to go between home, favorites, settings, logout, etc

 BUGS

 Heroku apps restart if they 'idle' for 30 mins? https://dev.to/unorthodev/prevent-your-app-from-idling-on-heroku-2lmc P1